Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 You’ve done a similar thing further down with the `Route` that handles the single forward slash.
 This one renders the `Dashboard` component.
 Notice the exact attribute here.
 Without this, you would likely catch some undesirable routes or unknown routes that would then display a dashboard, when you ideally want some different behavior, such as a 404 page.

 Speaking of which, under here, you have a lonely `Route` component that has no attributes.
 If no other routes have been matched, this route will be triggered and its children rendered out to the user.
 For example, if you visited `‘/users/spoons’`, which you know definitely doesn’t exist, that route would be caught here and the simple `<h1>` element displayed.
-You’ll see this in action during your demo in a moment.
+You’ll see this in action during your project in a moment.

+**REVIEW ONLY**

 **src/App.js**